-Holders of PEC’s shall comply with all Harbour Legislation and Pilotage Directions relating to Newhaven Harbour and are required to report, within 12 hours, on the appropriate Special Report form any collision, grounding or other dangerous occurrence in which they are involved, in addition to statutory reporting to the MAIB and MCA.
+Holders of PEC’s shall comply with all Harbour Legislation and Pilotage Directions relating to Newhaven Harbour and are required to report, within 12 hours, on the appropriate Special Report form any collision, contact, grounding, other dangerous occurrence or near-miss in which they are involved, in addition to statutory reporting to the MAIB and MCA.
 PEC’s may be suspended or revoked at the discretion of the Harbour Master pending inquiry into an incident or following any act of obvious negligence/misconduct, in accordance with the rules specified in the Pilotage Act 1987 and the Marine Navigation Act 2013.

-The examination fee for a PEC shall be £300.00.
-Half of which fee shall be paid by unsuccessful candidates and for renewal or alteration of a certificate.
+The examination fee for a PEC shall be £400.00 and half of which fee shall be paid for renewal or alteration of a certificate.

 PEC’s shall (if not revoked or suspended) remain in force for a one year from the date of issue and are valid only for those vessels shown thereupon.
 Such certificates may be renewed on application to NPP provided the holder has performed a minimum 30 acts of pilotage and made a familiarization visit to Newhaven Port Control within the preceding 12 months.